MarcelineVQ/AdvancedLogger/README.md

+# AdvancedLogger

+An advanced combat logging addon for Turtle WoW that provides comprehensive raid logging with detailed event tracking.

+## Features

+### Combat Logging
+- **Automatic Combat Log Control**: Automatically enables combat logging when entering instances, disables when leaving
+- **Spell Cast Tracking**: Logs all spell casts with spell IDs, ranks, cast types (cast/channel/begin/fail), and targets

+### Boss & Enemy Tracking
+- **Boss Ability Special Cases**: Tracks casts of targetless boss abilities (Chromaggus breaths, Flame Breath, Shadow Flame, etc.)
+- **Aggro Events**: Tracks and logs initial mob aggro with target information
+- **Model Changes**: Logs unit model updates (useful for boss phase transitions and transformations)
+- **Boss Communications**: Captures all boss say/yell/emote/whisper messages and raid boss emotes

+### Raid Markers
+- **Mark Tracking**: Logs all raid target marking events (Star, Circle, Diamond, Triangle, Moon, Square, Cross, Skull)
+- **Mark Changes**: Tracks when marks are changed on living units
+- **Mark Integration**: Includes marks in cast and aggro logs for easier identification

+### Player & Raid Information
+- **Combatant Info Logging**: Comprehensive player information capture including:
+  - Name, class, race, sex
+  - Guild name, rank name, and rank index
+  - Pet names
+  - Complete gear inventory (all 19 equipment slots with item IDs and enchants)
+  - Talent specialization (for player character)
+- **Automatic Roster Updates**: Captures player info when joining raid/party and on zone changes

+### Loot & Economy
+- **Enhanced Loot Logging**: Logs all loot events with timestamps
+- **Trade Tracking**: Records item trades between players

+### Zone & Instance
+- **Zone Information**: Logs current zone and instance ID on zone changes
+- **Instance ID Tracking**: Captures and logs saved instance information

-# Installation
+## Installation
 This requires https://github.com/balakethelock/SuperWoW to work.

 Remove `AdvancedVanillaCombatLog` directory from your addons folder if it existed.

-Place `SuperWowCombatLogger` in Interface/Addons.
+Place `AdvancedLogger` in Interface/Addons.

-# Preparing for upload
+## Preparing for upload
 In order to upload your logs to monkeylogs/legacy logs you need to run `format_log_for_upload.py` on your WowCombatLog.txt.

-Copy this python file to the same directory as your WowCombatLog.txt and run `python format_log_for_upload.py`.

-Fill in your player name and the name of your log file when prompted, then zip the new WowCombatLog.txt and upload it to monkey/legacy logs.
+Fill in your player name and the name of your log file when prompted, then upload the zipped WowCombatLog.txt to turtlogs.

-# Changes from AdvancedVanillaCombatLog
+## Changes from AdvancedVanillaCombatLog
 - No longer requires any raiders to run the AdvancedVanillaCombatLog_Helper addon.
 - No longer need to spam failure messages to write to the log
 - No longer overwrites all of the combat event format strings to change you -> playername.
 This would break addons like bigwigs that looked for messages like "You have been afflicted by Poison Charge".